The Beatles’ first No. 1 hit in the U.K., “Please Please Me,” came in February 1963 on Parlophone records.

 Brian Wilson, 2nd from right, performing with the Beach Boys at unidentified venue, likely in the 1963-65 period.

 Brian Wilson, however, had his demons, which emerged at a most untimely juncture, precisely during the Beach Boys’ best years.
 By the mid-1960s he struggled with alcohol and drugs alongside the pressure of turning out the Beach Boys’ music.
 Early in 1965, he became involved with drugs and also had associated bouts of depression.
 Still he turned out the hits, some of which were written during, or in the aftermath of, drug experiences.
 In 1988, the Rock ‘n Roll Hall of Fame called Wilson “one of the few undis- puted geniuses” in pop music.
 By 1968 he became addicted to cocaine.
 Years went by with Wilson’s condition undiagnosed, as even friends passed it off as merely “Brian’s odd behavior.”
 Wilson subsequently went through a period of about 20 years of ups and down with his drug problems, rehabilitations, and periodic lapses.
 In 1988, after the Beach Boys were inducted into the Rock ‘n Roll Hall of Fame, he began a fuller recovery and also a solo recording career which he has continued though the 2000s.
 At the Beach Boys’ induction into the Rock ‘n Roll Hall of Fame in 1988, Brian was singled out in the induction notice as “one of the few undisputed geniuses in popular music.”
-Wilson, said the Hall, “possessed an uncanny gift for harmonic invention and complex vocal and instrumental arrangements.”
+Wilson, added the Hall of Fame notice, “possessed an uncanny gift for harmonic invention and complex vocal and instrumental arrangements.”
 An offering of some of his creations with the Beach Boys can be heard in the six musical samples that appear in Part II of this article.
+See also at this website, a review (with trailer) of the 2015 film, Love & Mercy, about Brian Wilson.

 Despite the San Diego Zoo’s animals, “Pet Sounds” refers to Brian Wilson’s favorite or “pet” sounds in the album and also the initials of his studio idol, Phil Spector.